George Eid: Early life and education

 Eid was born in Beirut, Lebanon, the son of Elias Eid and Caroline Mazidji.
 During his early childhood he was raised by his maternal grandparents both refugees from Asia Minor.
 He spent most of his childhood with them in the Gemmayzeh and Mar Mikhaël neighbourhoods during a time when Lebanon was divided by civil war.
 They had a great influence on him and both were later featured in a documentary he made about the Greeks of Lebanon.
 Eid developed a great passion for languages at an early age.

 He was educated at the German school of Jounieh and learned to speak five languages: Arabic, German, French, English and Greek.
 After graduating he attended the Lebanese American University in 2004 and enrolled for a bachelor's degree in journalism.
 He later transferred to Notre Dame University in 2005 where he completed a BA in journalism and public relations.

-In 2012 he was accepted into the master's program at Sorbonne IV - CELSA Paris, graduating two years later with a master's degree in marketing, management, communication and media.
+In 2012 he was accepted into the master's program at Paris-Sorbonne University (Paris IV) - CELSA Paris, graduating two years later with a master's degree in marketing, management, communication and media.
 From an early age he had a passion for news and wanted to work in the media industry.